nvidia-holoscan/holoscan-sdk/docs/components/resources.md

 - The `large_data_queue_policy` parameter controls how large data queue overflow is handled.
 Can be `kReject` (default) to reject new items with a warning, or `kRaise` to throw an exception.
 In the YAML configuration for this parameter, you can use string values "reject" or "raise" (case-insensitive).
 - The `enable_large_data_queue` parameter controls whether to enable the large data queue and worker thread for processing full tensor content.
 - The `shutdown_timeout` parameter specifies the maximum time in nanoseconds to wait for worker threads to shutdown gracefully.

+## CUDA Green Context Resources

+CUDA Green Context is an advanced feature that enables partitioning of a GPU into multiple isolated execution contexts, each with its own set of Streaming Multiprocessors (SMs).
+This allows for fine-grained control over GPU resource allocation, enabling multiple operators or applications to share a single GPU without interfering with each other's workloads.
+Holoscan provides resource classes to manage and utilize CUDA Green Contexts.

+### CudaGreenContextPool

+This resource manages a pool of CUDA Green Contexts, each representing a partition of the GPU with a specified number of SMs.
+The pool is typically created once per application and individual green contexts are allocated from it for use by operators.
+A default green context can be specified through the `default_context_index` parameter.
+When this parameter is a negative number or not specified (default), the last green context partition will be used as the default.
+This can be the green context partition with the remaining SMs that are not used in `sms_per_partition`.

+- The `dev_id` parameter specifies the CUDA device ID on which the green context pool will be created.
+- The `flags` parameter specifies additional configuration flags for the green context pool, default 0.
+(Refer to the CUDA Green Context documentation for supported flag values.)
+- The `num_partitions` parameter specifies the number of green context partitions to create.
+- The `sms_per_partition` parameter is a list specifying the number of SMs to allocate to each partition.
+The number used should be a multiple of `min_sm_count`.
+- The `default_context_index` parameter specifies which green context partition is used as the default.
+When it is a negative number or not specified (default), the last green context partition will be used as default.
+This can be the green context partition with the remaining SMs that are not used in `sms_per_partition`.
+- The `min_sm_count` parameter is used when splitting GPU SMs into groups.
+The default value is 2.

+### CudaGreenContext

+This resource represents a single CUDA Green Context, which is a partition of the GPU with a dedicated set of Streaming Multiprocessors (SMs). `CudaGreenContext` resources are typically created from a `CudaGreenContextPool` and can be bound to a `CudaStreamPool` to control which GPU partition they create cuda streams from.
+This enables fine-grained control over GPU resource allocation and isolation between different operators or applications.

+- The `green_context_pool` parameter specifies the `CudaGreenContextPool` resource from which this green context is allocated.
+This must be set to an existing pool resource.
+- The `index` parameter specifies the index of the green context partition within the pool to use.
+If not specified or specified as a negative number, the default green context from `green_context_pool` will be used.

+By assigning different `CudaGreenContext` resources to different operators, users can ensure that each operator runs in its own isolated GPU partition, improving performance isolation and resource management in complex applications.